Falisz/manago/ROADMAP.md

 Following roadmap and tasks to-do as of 2025-10-02:
 # MVP
 ### Work Planner and Users (till 14-12-25)
-- Monthly grid view of shifts
-- Holidays
+- Holidays API
-- Holiday and Weekend Working
+- Holiday and Weekend Working API
 - Users - contractual data, like time when joined company, contract types, start and end-dates, notice-period info.
 - LeaveBalance API
-- JobPosts and JobLocations API
+- JobPosts and JobLocations API.
-- Leave Planner - separate component from Schedules Editor, just for scheduling eventual Leaves.
-Leave requests should have one additional type "planned" meaning it is not yet pending but already can be seen by manager as a plan for a leave.
-From the Schedule planner those Leaves can be also already marked requested for approval.
-Need to make and refine eave requests, comp-offs and sick leaves here.
 - Dashboard widgets for the your and your team schedules.
 And pending leave approvals.
 Also additional dashboard widget for "your oncoming leaves".
 ### TimeSheets (till 14-12-25)
 - Recorded efforts and labor - to help bill the projects.